salesforce/bazel-eclipse/docs/bef/install.md

 The Bazel Eclipse Feature does not come with an embedded install of Bazel.
 You must have Bazel binary (`bazel`) installed on your machine and in your shell path.

-We recommend Bazelisk.
+We recommend Bazelisk or another wrapper which supports `.bazelversion`.

 ### Installing the Bazel Eclipse feature into Eclipse

 **Manually Install the Bazel Eclipse feature into Eclipse:**

-First, understand what releases of BEF are available, which is [covered on the Releases page](releases.md).
 If you want to install the latest version of BEF, follow these steps to install it in your Eclipse IDE using the update site:

 - Start Eclipse.
 - In Eclipse, go to *Help* -> *Install New Software*
 - Click the *Add* button
 <!-- markdown-link-check-disable-next-line -->
-- For the location, enter: **https://opensource.salesforce.com/bazel-eclipse/update-site**
+- For the location, enter: **https://opensource.salesforce.com/bazel-eclipse/latest/**
-- Give the location a name, like *Bazel-Eclipse updatesite*
+- Give the location a name, like *Bazel Eclipse*
 - In the tree control area, open the *Bazel Eclipse* node
 - Check the box next to the *Bazel Eclipse Feature* item, then hit *Next*
-  - Note: BEF users do not need the *BJLS Feature*.
-You should leave that unchecked.
+  - Note: Don't install the *BJLS Feature*.
+You must leave that unchecked.
 - Click *Next/Agree/Finish* until it completes.
 - Restart Eclipse

-Otherwise, you can install older versions of BEF using the archive zip files that are listed [on the Releases page](releases.md).

 **To verify that it is installed:**
 - Start Eclipse